Seanstoppable/gmailcleaner/README.md

-Note, you will have to follow the setup in the [go quickstart](https://developers.google.com/gmail/api/quickstart/go) to set up developer access and configure oauth
+Note, you will have to follow the setup in the [go quickstart](https://developers.google.com/gmail/api/quickstart/go) to set up developer access and configure oauth.

+Then, copy rules.yml.example to rules.yml and edit as you see fit.

+Finally, run ./gmailcleaner, follow the prompts, and you should start filtering emails.